 Zoom

 Using Zoom in church can be a challenge.
-It works well of course when a person is at home in front of a laptop or phone with built-in webcam and mic.
-However when used in church the camera and mic usually need to cover more than one person at the front.
-In practice it usually requires multiple cameras and microphones and all some distance away from the person operating the Zoom computer.
+It works well, of course, when a person is at home in front of a laptop or phone with a built-in webcam and mic.
+However, when used in church, the camera and mic usually need to cover more than one person at the front.
+In practice, it usually requires multiple cameras and microphones, and some distance away from the person operating the Zoom computer.

-Zoom Audio: Audio in and out of Zoom can be very complex (the software employs various audio techniques - 'echo cancellation' etc).
-If you require remote Zoom users to speak and be heard in the church building (readings, prayers etc), as well as the audio in the church to be relayed to those at home, it will require some very specific audio routing.
-Most simpler church sound systems will not allow for this type of routing without additional equipment or upgrade.
+Zoom Audio: Audio in and out of Zoom can be very complex (the software employs various audio techniques - 'echo cancellation', etc).
+If you require remote Zoom users to speak and be heard in the church building (readings, prayers, etc), as well as the audio in the church to be relayed to those at home, it will require some very specific audio routing.
+Most simple church sound systems will not allow for this type of routing without additional equipment or an upgrade.

 Live Streaming

-Live streaming to YouTube or Facebook can be very flexible however.
-Once you know what you want to live stream it can be implemented in either a simple, easy to use, system, or in a more sophisticated, advanced way using multiple cameras etc. These systems allow a church to communicate to their congregation at home and beyond.
-We install this type of system routinely and there's more on this subject in our Live Streaming Your Church Service guide.
+Live streaming to YouTube or Facebook can be very flexible, however.
+Once you know what you want to live stream, it can be implemented in either a simple, easy-to-use system or in a more sophisticated, advanced way using multiple cameras, etc. These systems allow a church to communicate with its congregation at home and beyond.
+We install this type of system routinely, and there's more on this subject in our Live Streaming Your Church Service guide.

 Ease of operation